AwaisJ670/laravel-crud-bot/README.md

 <h1>Laravel Custom Command for Automating CRUD Operations</h1>
-<p>This library provides a custom Artisan command to automate the creation of database migrations, models, controllers, and views,routes in a Laravel application.
+<p>This library provides a custom Artisan command to automate the creation of migrations, models, controllers, views , and routes in a Laravel application.
 The command allows you to interactively define fields for your database table, including their types, nullable status, and additional options for specific types like <code>decimal</code> and <code>boolean</code>.</p>

 <h2>Features</h2>
 <ul>